PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 17:58:18
+Last updated: 2024-04-02 17:58:51
-Random Quote: Opportunity often comes disguised in the form of misfortune, or temporary defeat. - Napoleon Hill
+Random Quote: Never put off till tomorrow what you can do today. - Thomas Jefferson